matsekberg/ESP8266-Wemos-Shields/README.md

 # Sonoff-Switch-TeHu

-Firmware to use a Sonoff TH10/16 device as a remote relay and temp/humidity sensor with MQTT and WiFi capabilities.
+Firmware for a Wemos d1 mini device using Wemos shields with MQTT and WiFi capabilities.

 !!!
 WORK IN PROGRESS !!!

-Learn more in the wiki: https://github.com/matsekberg/Sonoff-Switch-TeHu/wiki
+Learn more in the wiki: https://github.com/matsekberg/ESP8266-Wemos-Shields/wiki